 By the end of 1890, Fairview Township already had several stone arch culverts, including a substantial one over Rock Creek.
 This large culvert was even heralded as an example for the county commissioners to follow.

-It is worth noting here that three years later the county commissioners did build their own stone arch culvert near Towanda, which started Butler County’s stone arch bridge building days.
+It is worth noting here that a few years later the county commissioners did build their own stone arch culvert near Towanda, which started Butler County’s stone arch bridge building days.

 Fairview Township continued building culverts for years to come, often and regularly advertising for several culverts at a time.
 Some of these culverts were sizable, while others were a mere three feet in span.